senkuthegreat/senkuthegreat/README.md

 - 👋 Hi, I’m @senkuthegreat
 - 👀 I’m interested in building and learning new stuff
-- 🌱 I’m currently learning C#
+- 🌱 I Have To Follow The Path of Perfection
 - 📫 How to reach me:
       Email: rohitdahiya245@gmail.com
       Discord: @senkuthegreat